kimmo1019/kimmo1019.github.io/content/_index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the Liu Group @ Yale
+      - title: 👋 Welcome to the Liu Lab @ Yale
         content: We develop AI-powered computational frameworks for biomedical and statistical research
         align: center
         background: